Young girl from Cornwall publishes a heartfelt book to help other children welcome a new sibling with Down's syndrome

 I wanted a positive, realistic book that would explain to our eldest why her baby sister could not come straight home, why Mummy and Daddy were shedding tears, why she had been christened wearing nothing but a nappy right there in the hospital the week before, why she would need heart surgery one day and how, hopefully (Hope is her middle name as it happens) they would have just as much fun and do all the same things together as any other sisters would with time and support.

-I wanted a book to carry Bob and I forward too, lift us from our place of desperation and worry, something that would tell us it was all going to be OK.
+I wanted a book to carry the other adults in the family forward too, lift us from our place of desperation and worry, something that would tell us it was all going to be OK.